All in the Family: Transactions

-Neither recognizes that sin is part of them, part of their own human condition, lurking seductively outside the door waiting for the right moment to spring into action through human agency.
-Sin is mere potential until it works its way in.
+Neither recognizes their own responsibility in the choices that result in sin.
+Both bring into existence the sin lurking seductively outside the door waiting for the right moment to spring into action through human agency.
+Sin, like the love and abundance imagined in Gen. 1-3, is mere potential until human choices make it reality.
 Then it becomes part of a person, desire rules human nature, and transactions prevail over gifting, subverting the intended order of creation.

 The Ground Beneath Our Feet

-Finally the ground itself is called to task for swallowing the blood of Cain’s dead brother, Abel, as well as Cain for spilling that blood onto the ground:
+Even the ground is called to task for swallowing the blood of Cain’s dead brother, Abel, as well as Cain for spilling that blood onto the ground:

 וַיֹּ֖אמֶר מֶ֣ה עָשִׂ֑יתָ ק֚וֹל דְּמֵ֣י אָחִ֔יךָ צֹעֲקִ֥ים אֵלַ֖י מִן־הָֽאֲדָמָֽה׃